-Thirteen U.S. special forces left behind in Tripoli are surrounded and threatened by radical Islamic terroritss but the U.S. military refuses to bring them home.
+Thirteen U.S. special forces sailors left behind in Tripoli are surrounded and threatened by radical Islamic terroritss - but the U.S. military refuses to bring them home.

 The three officers and ten men of the U.S.S.
-Intrepid died in 1804 fighting the same radical Islamists we fight today, then known as Barbary pirates, who captured ships and held their crews for ransome, enslaved and killed Christians and imposed Sharia law where ever they laid claim to the territory, that now includes Tripoli.
+Intrepid died in 1804 fighting the same radical Islamists we fight today, then known as Barbary pirates.
+They captured ships and held their crews for ransome, enslaved and killed Christians and imposed Sharia law where ever they laid claim to the territory, that now includes Tripoli.

-One of the ideals that defines the differences between us and radical Islamists is the veneration of the dead and making monuments of the graves of our saints and heroes, which the radical Islamists don’t do and don’t allow anyone else to do either.
+One of the ideals that defines the differences between us and radical Islamists is the veneration of the dead and making monuments of the graves of our saints and heroes.
+That's something the radical Islamists don’t do - and don’t allow anyone else to do either.
 The Islamists don’t believe in honoring their dead, only Allah and his prophet Mohammid.

-Instead of repatriating these men when they could, the military used the graves of the American heroes a means of dealing with the Gadhafi government, so the cemetery was restored and the graves crypts refurbished, a history of the cemetery was written and the State Department requested the United Nations add the cemetery to the list of World Heritage sites and protected by the UN.
+Instead of repatriating these men when they could, the military used the graves of the American heroes a means of dealing with the Gadhafi government.
+So the cemetery was restored and the graves and crypts refurbished.
+A history of the cemetery was written and the State Department requested the United Nations add the cemetery to the list of World Heritage sites ostensibly protected by the UN.
 But that hasn’t been the case with other World Heritage sites under control of the radical islamists, including the twin Buddas in Afghanistan, the ancient Sufi archivs in Timbukto, mosques in Iraq and Syira and other World Heritage sites that have been totally destroyed by ISIS.
-You can imagine what they would do to desecrate the clearly marked graves and destroy whatever remains are entombed as they did with the Sufi saints in nearby mosques.
+You can imagine what they would do to desecrate the clearly marked graves of US sailors and destroy whatever remains are entombed, as they did with the revered Sufi saints in nearby mosques.

 Rather than just bring them home the DOD spent twice as much money on a study of the feasibility of repatriating them and decided it wasn’t worth it.